 The breed has several names

 Being one of the smallest Pom, the Teacup breed has acquired several minimalist names from some dog lovers across the world.
-Some of these popular names include Pocket Pomeranian, Miniature Pomeranian, Teddy Bear Pomeranian, Mini Pomeranian and Toy Pomeranian.
+Some of these famous names include Pocket Pomeranian, Miniature Pomeranian, Teddy Bear Pomeranian, Mini Pomeranian, and Toy Pomeranian.

 Teacup Pomeranian Full Grown

-As stated earlier, the Teacup Pomeranian is a small dog with short and compact body.
-Teacup poms normally weighs between 3 lbs and 7 lbs.
+As stated earlier, the Teacup Pomeranian is a small dog with a short and compact body.
+Teacup poms usually weigh between 3 lbs and 7 lbs.
 The American Kennel Club (AKC), which is a registry of purebred dog pedigrees in the U.S., describes a Teacup as the type of Pomeranian that weighs 7 lbs or less.
-Due to their small size, small weight, better adaptability and flexibility, the breed is the most suitable for dog owners who live in apartments or storey buildings.
+Due to their small size, small weight, better adaptability, and flexibility, the breed is the most suitable for dog owners who live in apartments or story buildings.

 Teacup Pomeranian Temperament

-When it comes to the body texture, the breed has abundant thick layered coat with a rich texture.
-However, when the breed was first discovered in the Arctic region, it had a larger body of up to 20 pounds and its coat was solid white, heavy and thick.
+When it comes to the body texture, the breed has an abundant thick layered coat with a creamy texture.
+However, when the breed was first discovered in the Arctic region, it had a larger body of up to 20 pounds, and its coat was solid white, heavy and thick.

-Pomeranian dogs look so differently.
+Pomeranian dogs look so different.
 The reason for such diverse traits within this breed is what happens during the development of this breed.

 Age and lifespan of Teacup Pomeranian

 As long as you take care of your Pomeranian, it can live for full of health until his late teen years.
-Some of the ways you can extend your dog’s life span is by feeding it with health well-balanced diet food, making sure your dog undergoes regular exercises, treating its health problems and generally taking care of it.
+Some of the ways you can extend your dog’s lifespan are by feeding it with health well-balanced diet food, making sure your dog undergoes regular exercises, treating its health problems and generally taking care of it.

 Teacup Pomeranians are very active, playful and friendly puppies.
 They are full of energy in their tiny bodies to fuel most of its activities.

-They are extremely loyal to its owners and love nothing more than cuddling whenever they are relaxed in the couch.
-Pom can be friendly to the members of a family but sometimes they are not kid-friendly.
+They are incredibly loyal to its owners and love nothing more than cuddling whenever they are relaxed in the couch.
+Pom can be friendly to the members of a family, but sometimes they are not kid-friendly.